alan-turing-institute/profet/paper/paper.md

 The *profet* (**pro**tein structure **fet**cher) python library provides a simple and streamlined interface that makes it easy to download protein structures from various online databases.
 Since its founding in 1971, over 1 million experimentally determined macromolecular structures have been deposited and made freely available to all in the Protein Data Bank (PDB) archive [@pdb].
 The availability of this wealth of experimental data has been pivotal in the development of new software in the field.
 Recently, the AlphaFold2 [@alphafold] team released over 200 million predicted macromolecular structures on their online platform.
 Being able to easily access these incredible open repositories of experimental and simulated data is crucial for accelerating scientific software development in structural biology.
 However, in practice, doing this can be cumbersome, as each database has their own manual download system, or individual python package.

 With *profet*, users can conveniently download individual structures directly using python by simply specifying their Uniprot ID [@uniprot].
 Users can specify which database they would like to use by default and if the structure is available from that source it will be downloaded.
 If the structure is not available from that source, *profet* will seek to download it from an alternative database.
+When a structure file is downloaded, it is cached to a local directory; if the same structure is requested again, either during the same session or a later session, then the cached structure file will be used to avoid having to download the file multiple times.
 Typical applications that require the ability to download many structures on demand are protein matching algorithms for visual proteomics, such as [@cryolo] [@affinity], large scale models in molecular dynamics simulations [@mcguffee] [@bigsim], and electron microscopy simulations [@parakeet].

 # Statement of need